viktar-c/indigo/_posts/2017-06-29-performance-engineering-toolkit.markdown

 Analyzing a particular issue or keeping an eye on your performance trends, you often can find yourself parsing megabytes of your application's logs.
-Don't be super nerdy inventing a wheel with your homemade log parser, there is a really great solution for your logs indexing, analysis and visualization - [Splunk][14].
+Don't be super nerdy inventing a wheel with your homemade log parser, start using [Splunk][14] - a great solution for your logs indexing, analysis and visualization.

 {% include image.html name="splunk.png"
            caption="Splunk can index, analyze and visualize a statistics